Note: All illustrations unique to this post are by me. This is why they are not very good. (Obviously, others are by Gary Larson.)

 - … and whatever else you need to do in the discipline for that subject

 But if that’s the case, what does a philosopher do?
 And even if we can say what they do, is there anyone who can possibly do it?

 Who Can Do Philosophy

 Most modern academics are overwhelmed or pressured to constantly do more of the kind of work in this list.
 This work is part of what they have spent their lives learning to do.
 Given the amount of time all the various tasks take, it may look as if there is no time to do the philosophy as well.
 Everything else is what you do when doing your work in a particular discipline, and everything else is what is important about the work.
 And all that everything else takes a huge amount of your time.
 So, there is little motivation to do more than that – such as making time for philosophy.

-For example, biologists have no time for the philosophy of biology; to do biology, they must do all the other stuff in the list above, and that other stuff takes all the time they can give to academic pursuits.
+For example (perhaps): biologists have no time for the philosophy of biology: to do biology, they must do all the other stuff in the list above, and that other stuff takes all the time they can give to academic pursuits.

-Could philosophers do the philosophy of biology?
+Could philosophers do the philosophy of biology, for example?
 You’d think so: if anyone should be doing philosophy of X (e.g., X = biology), it should be a philosopher of X.

 But there is a problem.
 Presumably, to philosophise about that discipline requires a serious understanding of it.
 If you are going to do some work after the main work is done, you must understand the work to do it.
 You must understand physics to do philosophy of physics, art to do the philosophy of art, and so on.

 However, presumably (again) a discipline that takes years of education to master the understanding of it cannot be seriously understood by those who have not gone through that education.
 If that is right, to do the philosophy of X, you must have done the years of education to master X.